liamca/medical-ner-search/README.md

 After this point I could change to the \examples-master\ctakes-web-client directory and run:
 > mvn jetty:run

-If everything runs properly, you should see the following:
+If everything runs properly, you should see something like the following:
+> [INFO] Started ServerConnector@3cf55e0c{HTTP/1.1}{0.0.0.0:8080}
+> [INFO] Started @38253ms
->
+> [INFO] Started Jetty Server

+Open a browser and point it to http://localhost:8080/ and then enter some medical content to test the results such as:
+"Morquio syndrome (referred to as mucopolysaccharidosis IV, MPS IV, Morquio-Brailsford syndrome, or Morquio) is a rare metabolic disorder in which the body cannot process certain types of mucopolysaccharides (long chains of sugar molecules), which the body uses as lubricants and shock absorbers."